 Includes easy to follow step by step instructions on how to make country gravy from scratch.
 Start with pan drippings from any meat and make deliciously simple homemade gravy.

 Do you know what pan drippings are?
 The little bits of seasoned goodness left behind when roasting or pan frying meat is what we call pan drippings.

 In these photos we had cooked our favorite country fried steak recipe and what you see is what remains after almost all of the oil has been drained off.
 These are the pan drippings and is one of the key ingredients for gravy.

 Maybe it's not the most beautiful sight to you, but we see lots of flavor in this brown "mess".

 Next you will want to mix liquid and thickener.
-We used plain water in this illustration, but you could certainly use broth or stock.
+We used plain water in this illustration, but you could certainly make gravy from stock or broth.
 Do you know the difference?
 We have a post that explains what that difference is as well as how to make stock.

-If you use broth or stock just be sure to check before adding any more salt.
-We don’t want you to end up with gravy that’s too salty.
+If you use chicken stock or broth (or beef) just be sure to check before adding any more salt.
+We don't want you to end up with gravy that's too salty.

 If you like a creamy gravy you could use milk instead of water or stock.
 Or, use a combination.
 Try it different ways and see what your family likes best.